AdobeDocs/uix/src/pages/extension-manager/extension-developed-by-adobe/content-fragments-workflows/index.md

 ![Result of running](workflow-extension-result.png)

 **Notice:** the status of the workflow start will be displayed, but not the result of its completion, which occurs asynchronously in the background.
 To find out the final result of the workflow execution, you need to follow the links that will be displayed below the result grid.

+## Limitations

+- `List of Workflows` - currently, by default, the dropdown displays a list of all workflows available for the organization.
+Limiting this list can be achieved through appropriate ACL configurations for the user.